 Beyond the classroom and concert hall

 The Joint Music Program goes beyond music instruction and education.
 We share resources and facilities with CWRU, as well.
+Read more about the fitness facilities and student services you'll be able to access.

 Dual Degree Program with CWRU